-- 1. The speed of the boat can be adjusted faster by pressing and holding the "+" side of the momentary rocker switch, which will increase the engine RPMs relative to the throttle position, therefore to go faster than the initial set point. - 2.
-The speed of the boat can be adjusted slower by pressing and holding the "-" side of the momentary rocker switch, which will decrease the engine RPMs.
-The engine will decrease RPMs below the initial set point. - 3.
-Throttle override.
-After the handle has been released and not moved for more than 2 seconds, throttle override is available.
-To operate the throttle override, simply move the throttle more than 20% and you can apply more throttle.
-To reengage the system, slightly back the throttle down until light first begins to blink.
-Then slightly move the throttle forward until the light returns solid red and the system will be reengaged.
+- 1. The speed of the boat can be adjusted faster by pressing and holding the "+" side of the momentary rocker switch, which will increase the engine speed relative to the throttle position, therefore to go faster than the initial set point. - 2.
+The speed of the boat can be adjusted slower by pressing and holding the "-" side of the momentary rocker switch, which will decrease the engine speed.
+The engine will decrease speed below the initial set point.